Schema Validation & Error Handling in Production Accounting Pipelines

 return None, error_manifest

-Multi-Currency Normalization & Cross-Department Reconciliation
+Multi-Currency Normalization and Cross-Department Reconciliation